omni/token-bridge/README.md

 Redis is used to store the number of blocks that were already inspected by watchers, and the NOnce (Number of Operation) which was used previously by the sender to send a transaction.

-For more information on the Redis/RabbitMQ requirements, see [#90](/../../issues/90)
+For more information on the Redis/RabbitMQ requirements, see [#90](/../../issues/90).
+We also provide [useful commands for development](#useful-commands-for-development).

 # How to Use

 ## Installation and Deployment

+**Note:** The following steps detail the bridge deployment process for development and testing.
+For deployment in a production environment we recommend using the [Bridge Deployment Playbooks](https://github.com/poanetwork/deployment-bridge/tree/master/bridge-nodejs).

 #### Deploy the Bridge Contracts